AI Agents

 return cls

-3. Schedule Tool Decorator
+return decorator3.
+Schedule Tool Decorator

 The schedule tool decorator adds daily scheduling functionality: